turnermike/Hi-hat-Debug-Tool/README.md

 - **Admin:** Simulate administrator role
 - **Editor:** Simulate editor role
 - **Switch Off:** Remove role simulation

+### Clear Cache Tools

+#### How Cache Clearing Works
+The extension clears **site-specific** data for the current website's origin using Chrome's `browsingData` API.
+This is different from clearing Chrome's global disk cache.

+**What gets cleared:**
+- HTTP cache entries for the current website
+- Memory-cached resources for the current origin
+- Cookies, local storage, and other site-specific data

+**What doesn't get cleared:**
+- Global Chrome disk cache at `~/Library/Caches/Google/Chrome/`
+- Cache for other websites
+- Shared cache resources

+#### Verifying Cache Clearing
+To confirm the cache button is working:
+1. Open DevTools (F12) → Network tab
+2. Ensure "Disable cache" is unchecked
+3. Load a page with resources (images, CSS, JS)
+4. Note resource load status ("from disk cache" or 304)
+5. Click the Cache button in the extension
+6. Reload the page (F5)
+7. Resources should re-download with 200 status instead of loading from cache

+#### Available Clear Options
+- **Cache:** HTTP cache for current site
+- **Cookies:** Site cookies and session data
+- **Local Storage:** LocalStorage data
+- **IndexedDB:** IndexedDB databases
+- **Service Workers:** Registered service workers
+- **Cache Storage:** CacheStorage API data
+- **Form Data:** Autofill form data
+- **Web SQL:** Web SQL databases (deprecated but still supported)
+- **Clear All:** Removes all of the above for the current site

 ## How It Works